bbolli/tumblr-utils/tumblr_backup_for_beginners.md

 You put flags **between** the program name and username - for example:

-__tumblr_backup.py -t DOGS discoinferno__
+    tumblr_backup.py -t DOGS discoinferno

 Would only backup pages marked "dogs".
 You can see the whole list of flags in tumblr_backup.md.

-They are useful for, example - using "-T text" to only download your text posts, or -p "2016" to only download this year's posts.
+They are useful for, example - using `-T text` to only download your text posts, or `-p 2018` to only download this year's posts.

 ###### TODO